 Lemon Lake County Park – regional draw for Disc Golfers

-New . . . season passes available for disc golfers.
+Season passes are available for disc golfers.
 It's a great alternative for disc golfers who play the park often.
 Instead of paying the daily parking and player fees, the annual pass will pay for itself in no time.
 The pass, similar to that of Dogwood Run, includes the season parking pass.
-Partial proceeds go to support the development of the disc golf courses.
+Partial proceeds go to support the development and maintenance of the disc golf courses.

 |Disc Golf (Lemon Lake)|